Judge refuses to dismiss low YSU stadium flight case against pilot

 In a nine-page ruling handed down late Friday, Youngstown Municipal Court Judge Carla Baldwin dismissed a petition to have the case against pilot Christopher Wilkinson thrown out.

-In November 2019, authorities charged Wilkinson after he allegedly flew a single-engine Cessna close to the press box and stadium lights while fans were watching the September 28 game against Robert Morris.
+In November 2019, authorities charged Wilkinson with inducing panic and disorderly conduct after allegedly flying a single-engine Cessna close to the press box and stadium lights while fans were watching the September 28 game against Robert Morris.

 Prosecutors say Wilkinson flew well below 1000 feet above ground level.

 A final pre-trial hearing will be held at a later date.